 - Greensboro Consortium Student Chapter of the National Black Association of Speech-Language-Hearing (co-sponsored with N.C.
 A&T University)

 Secondary admission requirements include applying directly to the program after completing at least 55 credit hours and having a minimum 3.0 GPA.
+Students must be accepted to the program in order to begin taking courses within the major.

 Speech Pathology & Audiology (BS)